We’re sharing how to create a simple patriotic inspired grain sack table runner today!

 Patriotic Grain Sack Table Runner Steps:

-Step 1 – The length of your table runner will depend on the length of your table.
+The length of your table runner will depend on the length of your table.
 We’re doing two smaller table runners as opposed to one long table runner.

 Using caution and care as scissors will be sharp, cut the washed drop cloth to the desired size.

-Step 3 – Place a tarp or large garbage bag underneath the cut drop cloth table runner to protect your surfaces from paint.
+Place a tarp or large garbage bag underneath the cut drop cloth table runner to protect your surfaces from paint.

-It might feel like a pain at first to have to tape all the lines off but it’s actually faster in the end because you don’t have to keep measuring out each line.
+It might feel like a pain at first to have to tape all the lines off.
+But it’s actually faster in the long run because you don’t have to keep measuring out each line.

 You’ll want to make sure to put the washi tape on the entire length of the table runner.